 Q. What’s a reasonable royalty percentage for a co-author to ask for?

 A. Interesting question…and a tough one to answer because there are so many variables involved.
-Not having been in a co-author situation, I can only give you my impressions as to how it might be handled.
+Every situation is different, as well.
+Here are some guidelines as to how it might be handled.
 For a definitive take, consult with an entertainment law attorney.
-That said, here are my thoughts on what needs to be considered: What type of project is it?
-Is it being commercially published?
+That said, here are some things that need to be considered: What type of project is it?
+Fiction or nonfiction?
+Is it being published through a legacy publisher or digitally?
 Whose idea was it originally, or was it a combined effort?
 Who did most of the work?
-Or did one person do the outlining and brainstorming and the other the writing?
+Did one person do the outlining and brainstorming and the other the writing?
 Are you both represented by the same agent, or do you have different agents?
 Who is signing the publishing contract–you or your co-author, or both of you?
 Clearly, it’s not a simple question.
 And I’m not sure there’s a right answer that covers all situations, either.
 If you feel you’re entitled to half the royalties, then that’s what you should ask for.
 If you’ve done a third of the work required (considering ALL aspects of the project), then ask for a third.
 Note that a traditional publisher may dictate the terms without your input.

 In cases where you have an established blockbuster author who writes a novel “with” a co-author, that co-author is typically paid a salary for his/her work on the project.
-One well-known author paid his co-author $150,000 to write (excuse me–co-author) the novel.
+Very well-known authors have paid their co-authors $150,000 to $250,000 to write (excuse me, co-author) the novel.
 That co-author does not get any of the royalties; those go to the main author.

 If the novel is not being published through a mainstream publisher, and you’re at the beginning of the project, these details should be worked out ahead of time with your partner (and put in writing, preferably by an entertainment law attorney).
 That way, you don’t invest months in a project only to have a falling out with your co-author–which leaves your project in limbo.